lupasearch/lupasearch-client/docs/components/search-box.md

 - `isInStock` - an optional function that should check if document is in stock.
 Used to enable/disable add to cart element if used in elements.

 - `customDocumentHtmlAttributes` - provide your own custom attributes that will be added to each document html element.
 Receives document object as a parameter.

+- `showPanelZeroResults` - show separate zero results message, but for this panel only.
+Useful when you want to show zero results message for each panel separately.
+If not defined, global `showNoResultsPanel` option will be used.

 - `labels.title` - give a name for the search box panel.